geekofalltrades/SSoB/SSoB_readme.md

 compatible with other mods that alter that quest.
 These include the popular Quest Marker and Droppable Gem mods.
 SSoB should be compatible with any other mod.

+This mod forwards changes to No Stone Unturned from the Unofficial Skyrim Special Edition Patch.

 ## Installation